 WAGPET's delivery of the AGPT program ensures the highest standard of training aligned to the ACRRM and RACGP requirements.
-WAGPET's education and assessment framework is supported by our innovative education and assessment tool, GP365.
+WAGPET's education is supported by our innovative education and assessment tool, GP365.

 GP365 is an online integrated learning and assessment program for GPT1/PRRT1 and GPT2/PRRT2 registrars.
 It is seamlessly integrated with other WAGPET online learning modules to support all education and assessment needs.

 WAGPET has a single point of contact for you, called a Program Training Advisor.
 Your Program Training Advisor will assist you and the registrar(s) you support every day to meet their AGPT requirements.
 A Regional Medical Educator also partners with you with learning and assessments; ensuring the clinical requirements of the GP training is met.

 Visit our contact page to meet your WAGPET team.